 In multi-dog households, a new dog can throw off the balance and everyone might need some reminding of their training.
 Here are some suggestions to get your new dog’s introduction to your dog or dogs off to the best start!
 Note: The technique we describe below is for DOG-FRIENDLY dogs.
-If you do not know if the dogs have been friendly with other dogs before, or if any of them have shown aggression toward another dog (lunging, snapping), please do the introduction with a professional trainer or behaviorist to guide you.
+If you do not know if the dogs have been friendly with other dogs before, or if any of them have shown aggression toward another dog (lunging, snapping), or if you are nervous at all, please do the introduction with a professional trainer or behaviorist to guide you.

 If your new dog is coming from a shelter or rescue boarding kennel, or has been exposed to other dogs within the last 2 weeks that were from or in a kennel, make sure your dog(s) are current on all their vaccinations, including bordatella (kennel cough) especially.
 Get your vet’s recommendations whether total separation (quarantine) is needed and for how long.
 There are many potentially fatal diseases that dogs can be ‘incubating’ that may not show any symptoms during the first few weeks.
 Also, treat any new dog for fleas and other parasite prevention as recommended by your vet, before introducing them to any other dogs.

-- Use a room that is NOT used by your other dogs for sleeping or eating.
+- Use a dog-proof room that is NOT used by your other dogs for sleeping or eating, or…

-- Depending on your adult dog’s reaction after the first introduction (see below), the total separation period could be an hour, a week, or more.
+- Depending on your dogs, the total separation period can be a day, a week, or more.

 First introductions: walking sessions